How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 Canada PR via a Provincial Nominee Program

-Canada offers nearly 80 different Provincial Nominee Programs, or PNPs, each with its own eligibility requirements.
-The PNP program allows provinces to meet their individual immigration needs by helping them fill in-demand jobs and address labor shortages in their province.
+Canada offers nearly 80 different Provincial Nominee Programs (PNPs), each with its own eligibility requirements.
+PNPs allow provinces to fill in-demand jobs and address labour shortages.

 The popular PNP programs for a Canada PR visa are: